Adapting your home: The bathroom

 If you are finding it difficult moving around and/or using your bathroom, you may need to consider:

-• adapting or building a bathroom which will meet your needs
+• Adapting or building a bathroom that will meet your needs.

-• installing equipment that will help you and a carer, if you require one.
+• Using or installing equipment that will help you (and a carer if you require one).

-There are a number of conditions that can impact on your ability to access or use your bathroom.
-For example, if you have a problem that affects your hip joints, you may not be able to lift your legs over the bath's side.
+There are a number of health conditions that can impact on your ability to access or use your bathroom.
+For example, if you have a problem that affects your hip joints, you may not be able to lift your legs over the side of the bath.
 Or if you have problems with your upper body, you may find it difficult to wipe yourself after using the toilet.
-The average person uses the toilet six-seven times a day (Bladder and Bowel.Org 2018), so access to a bathroom and toilet is an important part of daily life.
+The average person uses the toilet to urinate 6-7 times a day[1] so access to a bathroom and toilet is an important part of daily life.

-• The location of the toilet can make it difficult to get to - i.e. if the toilet is upstairs you may hold off for as long as possible or struggle to get to the bathroom due to poor mobility.
+• The location of the toilet can make it difficult to get to, such as if the toilet is upstairs you may hold off for as long as possible or struggle to get to the bathroom due to poor mobility.

 Installing a new bathroom can potentially be an intrusive and stressful experience, but if well planned out could provide you with a long-lasting solution.